 01. Difficult to manage face-to-face

-Many business owners and managers think that their employees won’t work as well if they’re not there to visually supervise them.
+Many small business owners and managers think that their employees won’t work as well if they’re not there to visually supervise them.
 It’s a lot easier to track an employee’s work when they’re working next to you as opposed to at home where they might be slacking off.
 However, while you may have the odd employee who takes advantage of a work-from-home model, that’s certainly not the case for all of your workers and there are ways you can make sure to stay on top of what your employees are accomplishing.

 02. Tricky to onboard new employees